cwg940/Numerical-Classification/README.md

-# Numerical Classification with Raspberry Pi 3
+# Numerical Classification with Raspberry Pi 3, Keras, and OpenCV
-Numerical classification using Keras with Theano, and OpenCV
+## What does it do?